 Our curriculum is designed to provide young people with the core knowledge and cultural capital needed both for further academic study, while enabling them to develop as citizens and engage effectively in the world beyond school.

-Our curriculum is designed to be balanced and rigorous, in order to maximise students’ knowledge, as well as their cognitive and personal development.
+Programmes of study are designed to be balanced and rigorous, in order to maximise students’ knowledge, as well as their cognitive and personal development.
 We continually work to provide coherence within and across subjects, while also mapping the curriculum vertically from Key Stage 3 to Key Stage 4.

 Everything students learn in school, alongside the taught curriculum, is seen as part of the whole curriculum.
 This includes the approach to spiritual, moral, social and cultural development, as well as the extra-curricular provision, which provides a significant ‘hidden curriculum’.